Young European Academy of Paediatrics

 YOUNG EAP OFFICIALS

-Young EAP members are supported in their work by the Young EAP Chair, Vice Chair, Secretary and Webmaster and the Representatives for Education, Advocacy, Migrant Health, Infection Control and Adolescent Medicine.
+Young EAP members are supported in their work by the Young EAP Chair, Vice Chair, Secretary and the Representatives for European Board of Paediatrics, Advocacy & Migrant Health.

 Sian Copley